 Here are some of our key achievements:

 SCHOLARSHIP PROGRAM: BMETS provide scholarships for young people to attend university, particularly helping women with leadership potential.
-More than 250 women have benefited from the BMETS scholarship program.
+More than 300 people have benefited from the BMETS scholarship program, 85% women and girls.
 Some are now in jobs such as community development work, financial and business management, one is a registered doctor, while others are back in their villages teaching and helping establish schools and preschools.
-We are particularly proud that one graduate was now a senior leader in the Timorese government; another is the co-director of Timor’s first feature film Beatriz's War, many are working in women’s NGOs and several have gone on to study at Masters level overseas.
+We are particularly proud that one graduate was now a senior leader in the Timorese government; another a University lecturer at Dili Institute of Technology (DIT) and another is the co-director of Timor’s first feature film Beatriz's War, many are working in women’s NGOs and several have gone on to study at Masters level overseas.
+Most of our graduates would have had no opportunity to study without our support.
 This program is now administered with the assistance of the Alola Foundation.

-HATOBUILICO SENIOR SECONDARY SCHOOL: We have supported the School since its establishment in 2012.
-We continue to assist by paying a stipend to the volunteer teacher's (14 teachers), paying a bursary for poor families, contributing IT equipment and IT security, building a Library, providing an annual allocation for sports & music equipment, providing funding for curriculum materials, pens and notebooks, and a wide range of resources as requested by the school community.
+HATOBUILICO SENIOR SECONDARY SCHOOL: We have supported the School since its establishment in 2012, educating approximately 1,000 young people who previously would have had to leave home to attend Senior High School.
+The school does not yet get government funding and we continue to assist by paying a stipend to the volunteer teacher's (14 teachers), paying burseries for poor families, contributing IT equipment and IT security, providing an annual allocation for sports & music equipment, providing funding for curriculum materials, pens and notebooks, and a wide range of resources as requested by the school community.
+In 2025 we built a Library for the school community as well as a teacher’s staff room.